 - i.
 Professional Services: RFQs to establish pre-qualified lists for Surveying, Environmental, and Commissioning Consultants will be in place in the near future. - ii.
-Construction Services: Agah discussed the prequalification process for major trades/primes and general contractors on project-by-project basis.
-A board resolution is required.
-The lowest responsive and responsible bidder is still chosen (low bid environment).
-However, the bids will only be issued to the qualified firms from the prequalified list that is vetted and verified by the District.
-Without the prequalification process, there is a higher opportunity of having bid protests and potential claims, more oversight and lower quality. - iii.
+Construction Services: FPD has been working on strategies to prequalify contractors in compliance with Public Contract Code section 20651.5 that requires a public agency like RCCD to establish a procedure to include a standardized questionnaire and financial statement.
+It includes an appeals process that is also in the RFQ/P. The procedure requires the BOT to approval and will be presented at the April 20 BOT.
+Agah shared a PowerPoint presentation regarding the process. - iii.
 CUPCCCA: Vendors can register for a prequalification on Purchasing's website throughout the year. - iv.
 Professional Services Qualification Process: Agah shared the PowerPoint presentation for the new transparent boilerplate qualification RFQ/P process that is being formulated to prequalify professional services such CM and architects and specialty consultants.
 The RFQ/P will have specific questions for specific trades and services, and specific scoring for each.
 The process will be tailored to specific projects using a standard scoring metrics and will include the appropriate agreement as part of the packet.
 Interviews of the three to five highest scoring proposals will be conducted.
 A committee will be formulated each time and will be asked to look at all of the qualifications independently.
 The committee will be provided with pre-RFQ/P training.